Drug Abuse

 Drug abuse can mean the use of illegal drugs or a knowing misuse of legal drugs – and continuing to do so despite the negative consequences.
 Unfortunately, few people recognize the moment or day that they cross over from drug abuse to living a life of drug addiction.
-The line can be blurry, especially when viewed through the hazy effects of cocaine, heroin, marijuana, alcohol and other drugs.
+The line can be blurry, especially when viewed through the hazy effects of cocaine, heroin, marijuana, alcohol, and other drugs.
 The fact is that both drug abuse and drug addiction bring with them a long list of risks and dangers that can be life-threatening.
 Often, the only way to break free is to seek and receive addiction treatment at a drug rehab center that is equipped to provide drug detox and comprehensive psychotherapeutic care.

 The Definition of Drug Abuse

 Drug abuse is defined as an unhealthy relationship with a substance of any kind that alters your consciousness – any substance that could lead to drug addiction.
 For those who drink alcohol, this could mean bingeing and drinking more than five drinks in an evening on a regular basis or drinking multiple drinks per day, according to the Centers for Disease Control and Prevention.
 For illegal drugs of addiction, any use is considered drug abuse since there is no regulation of processing or distribution and a single use can be deadly.
 For legal drugs other than alcohol (e.g., prescription stimulants, painkillers, and sedatives), any use outside the bounds of a legitimate prescription for the treatment of a medical issue is defined as drug abuse.
+Drug abuse can be life-threatening, but not in the same way that drug addiction is deadly.
+Acute health problems related to drug abuse are common, but chronic health ailments take much longer to develop.
+Issues at home and work may mean problems but rarely mean losing a job or a family situation.
+The biggest risk of drug abuse is death by accident.
+Driving while under the influence of any drug is one of the most common causes of death, followed by violence under the same circumstances and unprotected sex that leads to transmission of deadly diseases like HIV, according to AIDS.gov.

 When Abuse Turns Into Addiction

 When drug use and abuse begins to infect every aspect of the patient’s life and becomes a daily or almost-daily occurrence or obsession, it has clearly turned into drug addiction.
-Here are just a few of the most common signs:
+Here are just a few of the most common signs:- Children are regularly neglected, abused or abandoned because a parent is under the influence.

 - Divorce or separation is threatened or occurs due to one spouse’s drug addiction.